kaseyknudsen/DescendingOrder/README.md

 # DescendingOrder
-Your task is to make a function that can take any non-negative integer as an argument and return it with its digits in descending order
+This is a function that can take any non-negative integer as an argument and return it with its digits in descending order